 Privacy

-Last updated: 23 May 2026.
+Last updated: 24 May 2026.

 The desktop app

 The Windows app does not collect or transmit telemetry, analytics, or crash reports.
 Scan results, file paths, and any data about the files on your drive stay on your machine.
 We have no way to see what you scanned.
+Background checks for app updates are the only network traffic from a default install.

-The leaderboard (opt-in)
+The leaderboard (opt-in only)

-What we never collect
+What we never transmit

-Sign-in
+Sign-in identity (optional)

 Deleting your data